Monika199211/ML-Projects/README.md

-You are a data scientist who wishes to make it big by becoming a football club manager.
-A rich club has decided to hire you as their manager.
-You have all the money to build a team from scratch.

 The aim is to find out the best squad for the upcoming football championship.

 In this project,the following concepts are used:
 Train-test split
 Correlation between the features
 Linear Regression